suda/console-panel/README.md

 ## Usage

-By itself package doesn't do anything but it provides a service other packages can consume:
+By itself, the package doesn't do anything but it provides a service other packages can consume:

 `package.json`
 ```json